Shelby, North Carolina: Education

+Springmore, Township Three, and Union elementary schools have Shelby postal addresses but are outside of the Shelby corporate limits.

+Graham and Marion elementary schools closed in 2022, and the former Shelby Intermediate School was to be converted into an elementary school including the former Graham and Marion zones; in other words, it became Elizabeth Elementary School.
+The building had been Elizabeth Elementary prior to being converted into an intermediate school.
+The conversion returned it to its former name.

 In popular culture

-The film adaptation of Blood Done Sign My Name was filmed in Shelby, as well as the reaping scene in the film adaptation of The Hunger Games.
+The 2004 film adaptation of Blood Done Sign My Name was filmed in Shelby – as well as the reaping scene in the 2012 film adaptation of The Hunger Games, and the 1982 slasher film Death Screams.

 A fictionalized version of the city is the setting of HBO comedy show Eastbound & Down.
 Filmed in Wilmington, North Carolina, it bears little geographic or cultural resemblance to the real place.
 Actor and writer Danny McBride chose the location as an inspiration because of its size, attitude, and name.

 The TV show Bizarre Foods with Andrew Zimmern visited the 2009 Livermush festival in Shelby.

-On November 11, 2007, the Oxygen Network's "Captured" aired a profile of The Brenda Sue Brown Murder mystery that took place in Shelby in 1966.
+On November 11, 2007, the Oxygen Network's "Captured" aired a profile of The Brenda Sue Brown murder mystery that took place in Shelby in 1966.